BeginnersBook

 The return type is boolean which means this method returns true or false.
 When the character sequence found in the given string then this method returns true else it returns false.

 If the CharSequence is null then this method throws NullPointerException.
+For example: calling this method like this would throw NullPointerException.

 str.contains(null);

-Java String contains() method Example
+Java String contains() method Examples

 The second print statement displayed false because the contains() method is case sensitive.
 You can also use the contains() method for case insensitive check, I have covered this at the end of this tutorial.